leotiger/lingua-forge/README.md

 #### WordPress language setup

-Before the router can serve a language, WordPress must have that language installed.
-Go to **Settings → General → Site Language**, install each language you need, and verify it appears under **Dashboard → Updates → Translation files**.
+Languages are configured entirely inside **Settings → Lingua Forge → Router**.
+There is no need to install WordPress language packs or visit **Settings → General → Site Language** to add a language to your site — Lingua Forge manages its own language registry independently.

-> **Newly added language returns 404?** After adding a new language (by dropping a `.mo` file into `language-router/languages/` or installing a WP language pack), go to **Settings → Permalinks** and click **Save Changes**.
-This flushes the rewrite rule cache to include the new prefix.
+> **Newly added language returns 404?** After adding a new language in the Router settings, go to **Settings → Permalinks** and click **Save Changes**.
+This flushes the rewrite rule cache to include the new URL prefix.
 This is a one-time step each time a language is added or removed.

 #### WP site language vs. primary content language